 These questions are just guidelines to help you get started.
 This is your business – build your targets to meet your goals.
 Success is having the company you want, not the company somebody else thinks you should have!

-Go back over your audit information and consider how many and what types of content you’ll need to meet the goals you have just outlined.
-Generally speaking, one blog post per week with two social media platform posts daily is sufficient for most online businesses.
+Go back over your audit information and consider how many and what types of marketing copy you’ll need to meet the goals you have just outlined.

 For example, if you sell pumpkin spice pie kits, putting extra emphasis on the months leading up to Halloween with a new blog, video, and social media posts makes sense.
-Once November comes around, lessening your frequency and variety of content of the months that immediately follow would be a good plan.
+Once November comes around, increasing frequency and the variety of content is a good plan.
 YOu may also want to add paid advertising to the mix.

 If blog posts take three days to write and two days to edit and publish, one a week is great.
 But if you enjoy taking a week to draft your blogs then consider updating your site every ten days, instead of once weekly.

 Mix up your buyer characters and content type to ensure a comprehensive assortment and coverage for all areas.
 The goal is to have a fully rounded calendar that contains a variety of topics, content formats, and buyer characters.

 Finally, make a list of SEO keywords and the desired call to action (CTA) for each blog post for each buying cycle phase